mdu02/gci-OSGeo-WMSTutorial/README.md

 [Contains information licensed under the Open Government Licence – Toronto.](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/)

 With that being said, let's dive right in!
 Say I'm trying to write an article about the condition of TCHC buildings(community housing).
-Let's download the file from the [webpage](https://open.toronto.ca/dataset/toronto-community-housing-data/).
+We'll download the file from the [webpage](https://open.toronto.ca/dataset/toronto-community-housing-data/).

 # Importing the data to GeoServer

 Let's start up GeoServer and feed it this data.
 We'll be using Docker to run GeoServer.
 Open up the Docker Quickstart Terminal.

+Possible problems: The bind mount doesn't work
+Solution: Open VMBox and check if the mount is working.

+1. In docker, cd to the directory with your data
-1. Run the following commands, the second after the first is complete.
+2. Run the following commands, the second after the first is complete.
   ```
   docker pull kartoza/geoserver
+  docker run --name "geoserver" -p 8080:8080 -t -v /housing-data:/opt/geoserver/data_dir/data/housing-data kartoza/geoserver
   ```
+3.